jpbetz/synthesis.js/Readme.md

 TODO:

+* [ ] Clean up Color converter to use classes, add a lerp operation to new HCLColor class
 * [ ] Update Gradient generator to use HCL, should better for lerp than RGB
 * [ ] Add Markov Chains
+* [ ] Fill in "holes" in HCL space, see http://blog.noctua-software.com/procedural-colors-for-game.html for details.

 * [ ] Fix marching cubes so all parameters can be passed in, have good defaults
 * [ ] Add vertex smoothing/removal routine for marching cubes.